A Surprising Solution for Hardening Your Org in a Downturn

 Dan and Richard aren’t the only ones sensing this shift.
 As access to technology continues to flatten and becomes less of a competitive differentiator, underlying data and how it can be better unboxed and connected is becoming the new priority.
 The industry is now investing its dollars into new engagement layers to act on customer context and sentiment in real time.
 This places even greater emphasis on the ability to capture, clean, and unify zero-, first-, and third-party data and ultimately, orchestrate it.
 Horizontal solutions, such as Marketo and newer tools like Sendoso, struggle to get the clean and timely data they need to be effective.
 Emerging as the potential solution are vertical technologies that can connect and orchestrate data across the stack, in real time or near–real time, regardless of the source.

 Integration is becoming the most important factor for businesses looking to reinforce their stacks.

 Here in this middle, verticalized layer is where both Dan and Richard see the greatest promise of the optionality suggested by the antifragile ideal.
 But again, these technologies are just tools and need to be combined with a good data foundation, which includes data management and governance, well-thought-out and -articulated data taxonomies (or dictionaries), and clear alignment across the organization.
 With these in place, both presenters see an exciting future for RevOps, where practitioners are freed from mundane tasks and can move to the forefront of the organization on the strength of their data and analytics knowledge and ability to leverage its predictive power to break down barriers, force greater alignment and discipline, and increase efficiency.

-Dan’s and Richard’s talk is now available on demand for those interested in learning more about how to build an antifragile organization and what businesses can do today to make their operations more resilient.
+Dan’s and Richard’s talk is now available on demand for those interested in learning more about surviving and managing an economic downturn, how to build an antifragile organization, and what businesses can do today to make their operations more resilient.